Border Collie Temperament: What's Good About 'Em, What's Bad About 'Em

 - An intense athlete who can drive you up the wall with obsessive and destructive behaviors if you don't provide lots of exercise and creative outlets for his energy

-- Compulsive chasing and nipping at things that move: children, joggers, other animals, bikes, cars
+- Compulsive staring, chasing, poking, and nipping at things that move: children, other animals, joggers, bicylists

 - Shyness when not socialized enough